JohnsProject/Retruino/README.md

 To finish you need to add your app to the kernel, to do so add ``#include "TestGame.h"`` and ``kernel.addApp(testGame)`` to the ``Retruino.ino`` file.

 Congrats! you've just created your first Retruino app.

+## NOTE: The Retruino needs the Arduios library installed in your Arduino IDE.